On fairness of multi-center allocation problems: Model

-This idea can also be interpreted in a manner similar to the concept of farsighted stability \citep{harsanyi1974equilibrium}, which considers the final allocation that may result from admitting certain envies.\footnote{An allocation is farsightedly stable if there does not exist a series of blocks that culminate in better allocations for every agent who participates in it. } It is also applied in matching theory to investigate weaker definitions of stability e.g., legality \citep{ehlers2020legal} and essential stability \citep{troyan2020essentially}.
+This idea can also be interpreted in a manner similar to the concept of farsighted stability \citep{harsanyi1974equilibrium}, which considers the final allocation that may result from admitting certain envies.
+It is also applied in matching theory to investigate weaker definitions of stability, e.g., legality \citep{ehlers2020legal} and essential stability \citep{troyan2020essentially}.

 We now present an example to highlight the key insight behind our idea.

 \begin{example} There are two centers $c$ and $c'$, along with three agents and three objects as follows. $N_c=\{1,2\},O_c=\{a,b\}$, $N_{c'}=\{3\}$, and $O_{c'}=\{d\}$.
 Agents' preferences and centers' priorities are given as below (agents' ``endowed objects'' are underlined for emphasis).